goldsborough/Writer-Tutorial/Part-4/part-4.md

 Welcome back to my series on __*Building a text editor with PyQt*__.
 In the last part, we started to add some great extensions to our text editor, such as a find-and-replace dialog or a way of inserting an image into our text.
 This part will deal with two more extensions, namely one for inserting the current date and time into our text and another for inserting and managing tables.
+Also, we'll add a way of prompting the user about saving before closing a modified document, which I added after completing Part 1 of this series.

 ## Inserting time and date

-The time and date dialog will be very simple.
+The time and date dialog will enable the user to insert the current date and time into the text.
+It isn't very complex.
 Create a new file in `ext` and call it `datetime.py`.

 __In `ext/datetime.py`__: